agadin/QP2_big_data_project_tools/README.md

 ## `surface_analysis`
 Computes texture features using the gray-level co-occurrence matrix (GLCM) method (extracting metrics like contrast, correlation, energy, and homogeneity), saves these results to a CSV file, and finally displays each image with its corresponding texture analysis results overlaid.

+## `shape_classifier`
+Analyzes organ geometry and intensity to compute centroid, min/max radius, area, and intensity variation.
+Also estimates the organ's total mass using pixel intensity, slice thickness, and uncertainty propagation, saving results to a CSV file for further analysis.

 # Installation
 Each tool is designed to be run in its own jupyter notebook.
 Run all cells in the notebook in order to use the tool.